 When Ron and Annette Swor became our pastors in September 1988, there were about 180 people in the congregation, one custodian, one part-time children’s director, one volunteer secretary, and two buildings on the church grounds.
 The rest, as they say, is history.
 After adding services, staff, modular buildings, and adjoining properties, the need to build a new sanctuary became apparent.
 After a years-long process, Building A, the Main Sanctuary, was complete, and we moved in October of 2001.

-New Life has been called a hospital, a place of blessing, and a place to grow, connect and serve.
+Canby Foursquare, for years known as New Life Foursquare, has been called a hospital, a place of blessing, and a place to grow, connect and serve.
 Our mission and desire is to serve and love Jesus and others.
 We are privileged to have been the birthplace of many new congregations over the years, as well as Canby Bible College, founded in 1998.
-We are grateful to the Lord for our New Life family as it grows and changes, and also thankful for the rich heritage and traditions and faces that remain the same.
+We are grateful to the Lord for our Canby Foursquare family as it grows and changes, and also thankful for the rich heritage and traditions and faces that remain the same.